Go Inside Khloe Kardashian's Lion-Themed Baby Shower for Her and Tristan Thompson's Son - E! Online

 During the season two premiere, which dropped on Hulu Sept.
 22, viewers watched Kris Jenner host a celebration in honor of the Good American mogul's baby boy, who was born in July.

-"Because we're thinking it'a Leo baby, it's a lion shower," the momager explained.
+"Because we're thinking it's a Leo baby, it's a lion shower," the momager explained.
 "I'm so excited."

 The party was decked out with balloons, and the table was lined with roses and toy lions.
 Guests also dressed for the occasion by wearing a headband with fake lion ears.